ltgoslo/norec_eval/README.md

 The data is distributed in a tab-separated format, with one tsv-file per review.
 The file names correspond to the document ids in NoReC, as to make it possible to cross-reference additional information there.
 There is one sentence-annotation per line, and the fields are as follows:

 1, ID: the NoReC sentence id.
-2, E: indicates whether the sentence is evaluative (1) or not.
+2, E: indicates whether the sentence is evaluative (=1) or not (0).
 3, EFINP: indicates whether it is an evaluative fact-implied non-personal sentence (1) or not (0).
 4, NOT: 1 if the evaluation in not on topic, 0 otherwise.
 5, NFP: 1 if the evaluation is not first person, i.e. does not express the view of the author, 0 otherwise.
-6, IAD: flags inter-annotator disasgreement; 1 if the annotators disagreed, 0 otherwise.
+6, IAD: flags inter-annotator disagreement; 1 if the annotators disagreed, 0 otherwise.
 7, text: the tokenized sentence.

 ## Cite